'Young and the Restless' actor Kristoff St. John dead at 52

 Breaking News Emails

-Kristoff St. John, an Emmy-winning star on the long-running soap opera "The Young and the Restless," was found dead at his Los Angeles home over the weekend, authorities said Monday.
+Kristoff St. John, an Emmy-winning actor on the long-running soap opera "The Young and the Restless," was found dead at his Los Angeles home over the weekend, authorities said Monday.

 He was 52.

-The actor's lawyer Mark Geragos said, "sadly yes," in confirming his client's death.
+Attorney Mark Geragos told NBC News, "sadly yes," in confirming his client's death.

+"Few men had the unique strength, courage & sensitivity that @kristoffstjohn1 lived every single minute of every day," the lawyer later tweeted.
+"He impacted everyone he met and millions who he inspired and in turn admired him."

-Police said that officers responded to his home in the Woodland Hills neighborhood of L.A. at 2:05 p.m.
-Sunday and found him dead from a possible alcohol overdose.
+Police said that officers responded to the star's home in the Woodland Hills neighborhood at 2:05 p.m.
+Sunday and found him unresponsive from a possible alcohol overdose.

 Paramedics could not revive him and the actor was pronounced dead at the scene, L.A. firefighters said.